 At The Heart & Vascular Centre, we also provide minimally invasive Structural Heart Interventions to treat conditions such as “hole in the heart” (Atrial septal defects or Patent Foramen Ovale) and left atrial appendage closure device implantation for the treatment of Atrial Fibrillation.

 The minimally invasive Heart Valve and Structural Heart Interventions available at The Heart & Vascular Centre include:

 - TAVI/ TAVR is most commonly performed through a small puncture hole in the groin.
-TAVI/ TAVR has been shown to be life-saving in patients who cannot undergo open heart surgery, and is equivalent or better than open heart surgery in patients who are at increased risk for surgery.
+TAVI/ TAVR has been shown to be life-saving in patients who cannot undergo open-heart surgery and is equivalent or better than open-heart surgery in most patients.